-The Victoria Cross was created by Queen Victoria in 1856 and made retrospective to 1854 to cover the period of the Crimea War.
+The Victoria Cross was created by Queen Victoria in 1856 and made retrospective to 1854 to include the Crimean War.

 Australians have been awarded the Victoria Cross in the following conflicts:

 The first Australian to be awarded a Victoria Cross was Captain Sir Neville Howse, VC, KCMG, CB, KStJ, during the Boer War (1900).
 He also served in World War I and, later, as an Australian Government minister responsible (separately) for the health, defence and repatriation portfolios.